open-contracting/standard_theme/README.md

 # Open Contracting Standard Sphinx Theme

-This is the Sphinx theme used for the Open Contracting Standard documentation.
+This is the Sphinx theme used for the [Open Contracting Standard documentation](https://github.com/open-contracting/standard).
 It is a fork of the Read the Docs Sphinx Theme, the original readme for that can be found at [RTD_THEME_README.rst](RTD_THEME_README.rst).

+We forked the theme rather than inherit from it because Sphinx's jinja templates only allow one level of overrides.
+By having our own (forked) theme, we can have one theme for all versions of the standard, but make version specific overrides on the apprpriate branch.

 ## Set up your environment